-Design System Manager supports design tokens, which lets your development team use the colors and styles you define within DSM directly within their code.
+Design System Manager (DSM) supports design tokens, which lets your development team use the colors and styles you define within DSM directly within their code.
 The design token feature supports different formats including CSS, Sass, Less, Stylus, and others.
 These files are accessible with the DSM API, so developers can propagate design tokens to different applications and can also import the remote file to ensure that they’re always seeing the latest colors and text styles that you’ve defined within DSM.
 For a quick video walkthrough of design tokens in DSM, check out the DSM Learn Hub.

 For now, DSM only supports color, text style and icons export, but we’ll be adding measurements, shadows, and other types of design tokens in the future.